nuuuwan/cmb_traffic/README.VISION.md

 ![images/chart_overall_traffic_index.png](images/chart_overall_traffic_index.png)

 The CTI will be built from Google Maps and comparable data sources, measuring travel times between a small number of key locations within the CMC.
-The key routes connecting these points will been chosen to give the best possible coverage of overall traffic conditions while keeping the network simple and efficient.
+The key routes connecting these points will be chosen to give the best possible coverage of overall traffic conditions while keeping the network simple and efficient.
 This compact design allows the CTI to represent the city’s movement using a small number of observation points.

 ## What the CTI Will Be and Will Not Be